 Whereas, the Income Statement reported a Net Profit as the revenues earned were greater than the expenses incurred.
 (1 mark)

 A contributing factor towards this is the amount of the Prepaid Rent Expense payment.
 It can be assumed that the amount of the payment would decrease Net Cash from Operations by more than what the Rent Expense would have decreased the Net Profit.
 (1 mark)

+Payments to Accounts Payable and cash purchase of inventory may be significantly larger than Cost of Sales due to high mark-up.

 Question 9 (6 marks)